top of page

 So, which app should you go with?
 Here’s a quick rundown to help you decide:

-• GoodNotes 6: If you care about a clean, beautiful interface and don’t mind a few occasional bugs, GN6 is a solid choice.
-It’s great for people who like their notes to be well-organized and visually appealing.
+If you care about a clean, beautiful interface and want AI-powered study tools, GoodNotes 6 is a solid choice.
+It's great for people who like their notes to be well-organized and visually appealing.
+Just be aware that the shift to a subscription model might not sit well with everyone.

-• Notability: If you need a diverse toolkit and don’t mind paying for extra features, Notability might be the way to go.
-It’s perfect for those who need advanced functionality and a bit more flexibility in their note-taking.
+If you need a diverse toolkit, audio recording capabilities, and don't mind paying for extra features, Notability might be the way to go.
+It's perfect for those who need advanced functionality and flexibility in their note-taking, especially for lectures and meetings.

-• KiloNotes: Simple, functional, and free, with the option to unlock more features via subscription.
-It’s not as advanced as the others but gets the job done if you’re looking for a basic note-taking app.
+Simple, functional, and free, with the option to unlock more features via subscription.
+It's not as advanced as the others but gets the job done if you're looking for a basic note-taking app with lots of customization stickers and covers.

 At the end of the day, it all depends on what you need from a note-taking app.

-Whether you’re drawn to GoodNotes’ sleek interface, Notability’s powerful toolkit, or the free options from CollaNote and KiloNotes, there’s something for everyone.
+Whether you're drawn to GoodNotes' sleek interface, Notability's powerful toolkit, the free options from CollaNote and KiloNotes, or the new contenders Noteshelf 3 and MyScript Notes, there's something for everyone.

 Have you tried any of these apps?
-What’s your favorite and why?
+What's your favourite and why?
 Let me know in the comments!
-I'm currently using Notability, it has great template options but I love creating my own templates on Canva.

 • LinkedIn